dfhoughton/list_matcher/README.md

 ```

 Basically, you can mix in options in whatever way suits you.
 Constructing configured instances gives you a tiny bit of efficiency, but
-mostly it saves you're specifying these options in multiple places.
+mostly it saves your specifying these options in multiple places.

 ## Options